Roave/DocbookTool/README.md

 ## Running with Docker

-@todo - publish to a container registry, update this guide to remove the `docker build` (since it will be done by CI)

 A Docker image is provided with all the pre-built tools.
 You will need to map several volumes into the container:

  - `/docs-package` - this will be where the tool writes the output